hariskhan14/sync-scheduler/README.md

 # Sync Scheduler

-`sync_scheduler` uses `gocron` and `go-redis` library to provide job scheduling and distributed locking under one library while abstracting out all the inner details.
+Sync Scheduler uses `gocron` and `go-redis` library to provide job scheduling and distributed locking under one library while abstracting out all the inner details.

 ## Code
 ###Creation